facebook/flipper/docs/establishing-a-connection.md

 ## Transport Protocol

-Sonar uses [RSocket](http://rsocket.io/) to communicate between the desktop and mobile apps.
+Flipper uses [RSocket](http://rsocket.io/) to communicate between the desktop and mobile apps.
 RSocket allows for bi-directional communication.

 ## Client-Server relationship

 When the desktop app starts up, it opens a secure socket on port 8088.
-Any mobile app with the sonar SDK installed will continually attempt to connect to this port on localhost to establish a connection with the desktop app.
+Any mobile app with the Flipper SDK installed will continually attempt to connect to this port on localhost to establish a connection with the desktop app.

 ## Certificate Exchange